informalsystems/choreo/examples/monad/README.md

 The model is reactive to messages.
 Transitions in the state machine are either a message being received or a timeout expiring.
 Also, all reactions to a single message are done in one atomic step.
 We also keep track of evidence to investigate protocol behavior.
-This is kept in a `bookkeeping` field, which is not used by the protocol itself, only to check properties.
+This is kept in a `logging` field, which is not used by the protocol itself, only to check properties.

 ## Properties